• Home

 Notes

-Form Patties with Wet Hands: If you find the mixture too sticky, wet your hands then make the patties.
+Wet your hands.
+If the mixture is sticky, lightly wet your hands before shaping the patties.

 Tried this Recipe?
 Tag me Today!Mention @mykitchenserenity or tag #mykitchenserenity on Instagram!!